It’s hard to believe that my pup Wally has been with me for over a year now!

-A cool tool we started using for recall training purposes is Mighty Paw’s check cord.
+A cool tool we started using for recall training purposes is a long leash or check cord.
 It’s effective in practicing obedience in a semi off-leash scenario.
 The check cord is essentially a long leash that’s clipped to your dog’s harness or collar that he drags behind him.
 The idea is to be able to quickly correct his behavior by redirecting his attention with the leash.

 The “come” command has been a work in progress, and Wally has been able to reliably obey it.

 This was a big item on our to-do list.
 The very first approach I took towards getting Wally to stop counter surfing was to not leave out any food, period.